KAYRAHxWOLF/KAYRAHxWOLF/README.md

 - 👀 I’m interested in gamedesigning and art
 - 🌱 I’m currently learning IT stuff
 - 💞️ I’m looking to collaborate Geometry Das| Minecraft | blender and unity | YT
 - 📫 How to reach me ...
-DISCORD (but i dont give mine. find it urself :>)
+DISCORD (but i dont give mine. find it urself :>), Telegromm too